 Fun Facts About Charles M. Schulz and Peanuts

 Contextualize any of the AMP Kids Peanuts books with these free printable fun facts about the artist behind it all!
 This is a great opportunity for you to introduce middle-grade readers to other elements of literature.
-By giving them a glimpse into the creator, you can increase their appreciation of the creation.
+By giving them a glimpse into the creator’s life, you can increase their appreciation of the creation.
 You can easily incorporate these short biographical tidbits into your students’ reading routine.
-Doing so will help middle-graders learn more about an iconic piece of American canon.
+Doing so will help middle-graders learn more about an iconic piece of the American cartoon canon.
 Not only that, but learning about Schulz’s background will illustrate how childhood dreams can become realities.

 After enjoying one of the many delightful books in the Peanuts collection, encourage your students to explore the story on a deeper level.
 You have the chance to introduce them to important elements of critical reading by sharing the context of the author with them.
-Teaching them about Charles Schulz will add even more enjoyment to reading about Charlie, Snoopy, and the rest of the gang’s antics.
+Teaching them about Charles Schulz will add even more enjoyment to reading about Charlie Brown, Snoopy, and the rest of the gang’s antics.
 These facts, while super fun, will also answer Peanuts fans’ most pressing questions.
 Do you know how many comic strips Charles Schulz drew in his lifetime?
 Or the inspiration behind Snoopy?
-Get these answers and more by downloading the free printable fun facts!
+Get these answers and more by downloading these free printable fun facts!

 Learn How Comics Can Reflect Life

 Take the heartwarming messages of the Peanuts treasury and easily implement them into a classroom discussion about emotional intelligence.
-With this free printable social-emotional learning craft, students will have the chance to express themselves artistically and emotionally, all while learning how to craft a good story.
+With this free printable social-emotional learning activity, students will have the chance to express themselves artistically and emotionally, all while learning how to craft a good story.
 First, encourage students to think deeply about impactful events in their lives and how they reacted to them.
 Happy or sad, big or small, make your classroom a safe space to think and talk about how to handle the tricky emotions that can accompany these kinds of events.
 Once they have an event in mind, they can follow the short, easy-to-follow instructions on this printable sheet to recreate the moment in comic form.

 Learn All the Baseball Positions